-2.12.
-Production of Fab and F(ab')2 from patients' plasma and analysis of their MOG recognition
+Production of Fab and F(ab')2 from patient plasma and analysis of their MOG recognition

-IgG was purified from plasma with Protein G HP SpinTrap columns (GE Healthcare Life Sciences, Chicago, IL).
-Subsequently, the IgG concentration was measured with a Human IgG ELISA kit (Mabtech, Nacka Strand, Sweden).
+IgG was purified from plasma with Protein G HP SpinTrap columns (GE Healthcare Life Sciences).
+Subsequently, the IgG concentration was measured with a Human IgG ELISA kit (Mabtech).
 The IgG concentration range of the purified plasma samples spanned between 2.5 and 7 mg/ml.
-Fab and F(ab')2 fragments were then generated with the Pierce Fab/F(ab')2Preparation Kit (Thermo Fisher Scientific, Waltham, MA, United States).
-The Fab fragments were further purified by Size Exclusion Chromatography to separate them from the pool of undigested IgGs using a SuperdexIncrease 200 10/-300 GL column (GE Healthcare Life Sciences, Chicago, IL, United States).
-Peak fractions were analyzed by SDS-PAGE and Coomassie staining, elution fractions containing only digested Fabs were finally pooled and used for downstream assays.
+Fab and F(ab')2 fragments were then generated with the Pierce Fab/F(ab')2 Preparation Kit (Thermo Fisher Scientific).
+The Fab fragments were further purified by size exclusion chromatography to separate them from the pool of undigested IgGs using a SuperdexTM 200 Increase 10/300 GL column (GE Healthcare Life Sciences).
+Peak fractions were analysed by SDS-PAGE and Coomassie staining, elution fractions containing only digested Fabs were finally pooled and used for downstream assays.

-To detect binding of the Fab and F(ab')2 fragments to MOG, a different secondary antibody from the one used for detection of anti-MOG in serum had to be used, since the secondary Ab used for evaluating serum includes reactivity to the Fc-part of the IgG, which is no longer present after the Fab and F(ab')2 preparation.
-We used an Alexa Fluor 647 mouse anti-human Ig light chain κ antibody together with an Alexa Fluor 647 mouse anti-human Ig light chain λ antibody, both 1:100 diluted (BioLegend, San Diego, CA, United States).
-The fluorescent signal was further amplified by the use of a rat anti-mouse IgG Alexa Fluor 647 antibody diluted 1:500 (Jackson ImmunoResearch, West Grove, PA, United States). r8-18C5 was produced recombinantly with the human heavy chain from the J-element onwards, but a murine light chain (Brändle et al., 2016; Spadaro et al., 2018).
-Therefore, this Ab and its Fab and F(ab')2 were detected with an anti-human IgG + IgA + IgM (H+L) (Jackson ImmunoResearch, West Grove, PA, United States) as secondary Ab.
+To detect binding of the Fab and $F(ab')2$ fragments to MOG, a different secondary antibody from the one used for detection of anti-MOG in serum had to be used, since the secondary antibody used for evaluating serum includes reactivity to the Fc-part of the IgG, which is no longer present after the Fab and $F(ab')2$ preparation.
+We used an Alexa Fluor® 647 mouse anti-human Ig light chain κ antibody together with an Alexa Fluor® 647 mouse anti-human Ig light chain λ antibody, both 1:100 diluted (BioLegend).
+The fluorescent signal was further amplified by the use of a rat anti-mouse IgG Alexa Fluor® 647 antibody diluted 1:500 (Jackson ImmunoResearch).
+The r8-18C5 antibody was produced recombinantly with the human heavy chain from the J-element onwards, but a murine light chain.^{26,33} Therefore, this antibody and its Fab and $F(ab')2$ were detected with an anti-human IgG + IgA + IgM (H + L) (Jackson ImmunoResearch) as secondary antibody.